Rohit-batuk/Developing-a-Machine-Learning-Model-to-Predict-Prices-for-Rental-Properties/README.md

 # Developing-a-Machine-Learning-Model-to-Predict-Prices-for-Rental-Properties

 ## Introduction
-This project aims to build a machine learning regression model to predict the prices of Rental properties.
-The model will analyze various factors such as property size, location, amenities, and market trends to provide accurate price estimates.
-This will help property owners set competitive prices and assist guests in making informed booking decisions.

-## Table of Contents
-Introduction
-Project Structure
-Data Collection
-Data Preprocessing
-Exploratory Data Analysis (EDA)
-Model Selection
-Model Training and Validation
-Contributing
-License
+The objective of this project is to predict the rental property prices using machine learning.
+More specifically, the goal is to develop a model that accurately forecasts the price of rental properties based on various features such as location, amenities, property size, and other factors.

+Dataset: The dataset includes variables such as accommodates, bedrooms, review_scores_rating, room_type, and instant_bookable.

 ## Project Structure
 data/: Contains raw and processed data files.